Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/responsible-use.md

 Common errors include:

 -   Running on a GPU node but forget to request GPUs.
-In some cases you will see a warning or even error message in your output, but in some case the software will just run without a warning as the same binary may support both GPU and non-GPU use.
+In some cases you will see a warning or even error message from your application in your output, but in some case the software will just run without a warning as the same binary may support both GPU and non-GPU use.

 -   Running software that is not built for a GPU.
 Software will not use a GPU in some magical way